 Google Shopping Actions

 Remember, if you are on Google Merchant Center, you can take advantage of Google Shopping Actions.
-Google Shopping Actions lets you get your products on Google Express, enable 1-click reordering, and be accessible through the voice controlled Google Assistant.
+Google Shopping Actions lets you get your products on “Buy on Google” (formerly known as Google Express), enable 1-click reordering, and be accessible through the voice controlled Google Assistant.
 See everything you need to know to get started with Google Shopping Actions.